 There are essentially three flavor profiles you are analyzing in wine: beginning (attack), middle (mid-palate), and end (the finish).
 A well-balanced wine will be complimentary all the way through attack, mid-palate and the finish.

 Here's a video of me tasting a bottle of wine.
-Notice how I smell the cork, swirl the wine, smell the wine and then taste the wine.
+Note how I smell the cork, swirl the wine, smell the wine and then taste the wine.
 And I hold the glass by the stem.
 No - I no longer attempt video reviews.